-- Throughout the year we offer a range of workshops for parent/carers to allow them to gain an understanding of the curriculum and ideas of how to support their child at home, including Phonics (Read Write Inc workshops), Reading and Numeracy workshops and also Early Years Workshops. - Our Parent Ambassadors hold coffee afternoon sessions to give parents and carers an opportunity to ask any questions about school in general as well as provision for pupils with additional needs.
+- Throughout the year we offer a range of workshops for parent/carers to allow them to gain an understanding of the curriculum and ideas of how to support their child at home, including Phonics (Read Write Inc workshops), Reading and Numeracy workshops and also Early Years Workshops.
+The school also regularly holds additional workshops and information sessions e.g. Online Safety, Understanding Autism and Children's Mental Health and well-being.
+We also hold regular SEND School Nurse sessions where parents can access advice and support on topics such as toileting, sensory needs and sleep.
+Our school nurse also holds half termly drop-in sessions for all parents if they wish to seek medical advice. - Our Parent Ambassadors hold coffee afternoon sessions to give parents and carers an opportunity to ask any questions about school in general as well as provision for pupils with additional needs.